Givors: Industrial growth and decline

 Coal mining increased significantly in the 18th century, so much that it was carried on mules to Lyon and Vienna.

-It is estimated that the amount of ore transported daily averaged four tons.

-On 10 May 1749 King Louis XV of France authorized Sieurs Esnard and Robichon to build a glass works at Givors with furnaces heated by coal from Rive-de-Gier.
+On 10 May 1749 King Louis XV authorised Sieurs Esnard and Robichon to build a glass works at Givors with furnaces heated by coal from Rive-de-Gier.

 Until then these glass makers had operated in Franche-Comté and in Alsace, but were experiencing a shortage of wood for fuel.

 Givors became well known as a glass making center during the later part of the 18th century.

 On 6 September 1761 the brothers François and Guillaume Zaccharie were granted letters patent to build the Givors canal between Givors and Rive-de-Gier to carry coal and other goods (originally planned to continue on to the Loire).
 After many difficulties, the canal was opened in 1781.
 Construction of the Saint-Étienne–Lyon railway began in September 1826, the first in France.
 The section from Givors to Rive-de-Gier was opened for freight on 28 June 1830, with wagons initially pulled by horses.
 The full length from Saint-Étienne to Lyon was open by 4 April 1833.

-With the construction of the canal and, subsequently, of the railway in the Gier valley, the city became a center of metallurgical industry from the middle of the 19th century until 1960.
+With the construction of the canal and, subsequently, of the railway in the Gier valley, the city became a center of metallurgical industry from the middle of the 19th century.
 The new pottery works were recognized throughout Europe.
 Other industries included brick and tile works, a light bulb factory and a manufacturer of children's pedal carts and prams.
 Workers gradually demanded better conditions.
 The city supported the Revolution of 1848.
+The Hôtel de Ville was completed in 1860.